 WAYNESBURG, Pa.
 (April 29) – Former Waynesburg University standout Kyle Sasala ('13) was elevated to the position of acting manager of the Portland Sea Dogs, which is the AA affiliates of the Boston Red Sox, on Sunday, April 26.
 This is just the latest move in a coaching career that began following two outstanding years as the Yellow Jackets' starting shortstop.

-Sasala transferred to Waynesburg prior to the 2012 season and immediately inserted himself as the leader of the team's infield.
+Sasala not only joined the Yellow Jackets, but he immediately inserted himself as the leader of the team's infield.
 He was named second-team All-Presidents' Athletic Conference (PAC) following his first season with the Yellow Jackets and repeated the feat in 2013.

 The Cranberry Township, Pa. native finished in the top five of virtually every major offensive category for the 2012 Jackets and paced his teammates in games played, starts, runs scored, hits, triples and steals.
 Defensively, he led the squad with 122 assists.
 He had similar success in 2013, when he led the Orange and Black in runs, triples and games played, while finishing second in batting average, slugging, on-base percentage and total bases.